jsventures/jobsearch-content/README.md

 The book should now open up in preview.
 If it doesn't you can find it under the `build` folder

-### Building transcripts
+### Building transcripts (deprecated)
-Previously we would use this to re-generate individual PDFs of our content.
+*Previously we would use this to re-generate individual PDFs of our content.
 This is somewhat deprecated now given that we use mdbook to serve a static site and have no need to link to individual transcripts.
-Nonetheless will keep this for now and potentially delete it later.
+Nonetheless will keep this for now and potentially delete it later.*

 You can build all the transcripts by running the following command
 ```